vlang/v/doc/docs.md

 ### Slices with negative indexes

-V support for array and strings slices with negative indexes.
+V supports array and strings slices with negative indexes.
 Negative indexing starts from the end of the string towards the start, for example `-3` is equal to `array.len - 3`.
 Negative slices have a different syntax from the normal ones, you need to add a `gate` between the array name and the square bracket: `a#[..-3]`.
 The `gate` specifies that this is a different type of slice and remember that